jipson7/learning-lisp/README.md

 `loop` has several constructs that allow customization, there are three in our above example:

-* for - indicates the variable to be manipulatedo on each iteration.
+* for - indicates the variable to be manipulated on each iteration.
 This variable defaults to 0
 * below - The above variable automatically increments on each iteration, and will halt when it reaches the value specified to by below
-* do - specifiec a command to be executed on each iteration of the loop
+* do - specify a command to be executed on each iteration of the loop

-What if we didnt not want `i` to start at 0, but instead specify a range of value.
+What if we didn't not want `i` to start at 0, but instead specify a range of value.
 We could use the 'from' construct:

 ```
 (loop for i